-Wildcard characters can be used in Excel to perform partial matches on text.
-This can be extremely useful as you can use them in filters, the find and replace tool and especially in formulas.
+Use wildcard characters in Excel formulas to perform partial matches on text.
+This can be extremely useful.
+Excel allows the use of wildcards in filters, the Find and Replace tool and especially in formulas.

 This blog post explores some examples of using wildcard characters in formulas to find, sum or count cells containing partial matches to what we are searching for.

-Before we look at some examples of wildcards in formulas, we should discuss the three types of wildcard characters you can use in Excel.
+Before we look at some examples of wildcard characters in Excel formulas, we should discuss the three types of wildcard characters you can use in Excel.

 - * (asterisk) – represents any number of characters.
 For example, In* could mean India, Indonesia, Indianapolis, Innsbruck.